utkarshdalal/PluviaGoldberg/README.md

 > Steam is a trademark of the Valve Corporation

 ## Features
-- View and download games (*)
+- View, download, and play games (*)
 - Steam Cloud integration for your cloud saves, allowing you to resume where you left off.
 - Manage and Chat with your friends (**)

-"*" Due to technical limitations some games may not work correctly or at all.
+"*" Due to technical limitations some games may not work correctly or at all, such as DRM games.

 "**" Some features are still in development and may not be working.

 See the [Wiki](https://github.com/oxters168/Pluvia/wiki) for more information

 ## Development
 Want to contribute?

-Check out the [Wiki](https://github.com/oxters168/Pluvia/wiki) for information on how to get started.
+Check out [Contributing](https://github.com/oxters168/Pluvia/wiki/Contributing) in the Wiki for information on how to get started.

+Also check out the [project board](https://github.com/users/oxters168/projects/1) to see what issues, features, and ideas are being tracked.

+See an issue, bug, or something isn't right?
+File an [issue](https://github.com/oxters168/Pluvia/issues) and let us know!

 ## License
 [GPL 3.0](https://github.com/oxters168/Pluvia/blob/master/LICENSE)